siemens/ix/packages/documentation/docs/controls/application-frame/_application-header_styleguide.md

 ### Brand logo
 Provide the brand logo (2) as SVG.
 The logo must be monochromatic and cannot contain strokes as it is colored during runtime depending on your chosen theme.
-For our Siemens applications, only the Siemens logo with the brand theme is allowed.
+For Siemens applications, only the Siemens logo with the brand theme is allowed.

 ### Application name